chinnucsk/hive/README.md

-Hive - A simple Common-Lisp implementation on Erlang
+Hive - A simple Lisp implementation on Erlang
 ====================================================

 This is pretty much a toy project, so don't take the bugs too seriously.